 Why is an American distiller (who already makes a renowned single malt) doing a take on Japanese whiskey?
 Originally it was for our friends at Ramen Shop, an Oakland restaurant that inspires us with their California spin on venerable Japanese culinary traditions.
 But the response to Baller was so overwhelming, we increased production so we can share this singular whiskey with aficionados everywhere.

-Baller is clean and dry on the nose with bright fruit and a hint of smoke.
+Baller is crisp and dry on the nose with bright fruit and a hint of smoke.
 Tasting opens with a touch of malt sweetness and maple charcoal, then explodes into a burst of plum, mango and lychee with notes of almond and eucalyptus underneath.
 The smoky finish lingers and builds with each sip.

 Enter your city or location and find our spirits near you.